CAGab/plLavanderProject/README.md

 Features:
 - Be able to add or remove a course(subject)
 - Be able to add or remove students in a course(subject)
+- Displays the course's Instructor, Meeting Time and Room Number
 - Displays the course with its corresponding students
 - Be able to run an attendance check of students within the course